 The product is very low quality (typically only 100mg of CBD in a 30ml bottle) and customer service is non-existent.
-Worryingly, the CBD used to make these products often comes from China where regulation is practically non-existent meaning pesticides and heavy metal contamination is rife in CBD oils.
+Worryingly, the CBD used to make these products often comes from China where regulation is practically non-existent meaning pesticides and heavy metal contamination is rife in CBD oils and other products like gummies.
 Not only is the concentration of CBD very low but the content of your oil could also be dangerous!

 Victims often have problems cancelling their subscriptions and most people end up having to contact their bank or credit card company to cancel their card and get a new one issued.
 Contact numbers often don’t work at all or do not respond on the scam website in question.
 You may be able to claim a refund but expect strong pushback from the scam company in question.
 Often the best thing is to get a new card and learn the lesson.
 There are also reports from users who have unknowingly been charged for other products on the credit card that they provided for the “free trial’’; some of these products are related to CBD, others are not.

 Summary: the brand names change but any offer of a “free trial bottle of CBD oil” where you just pay shipping is typically a scam.

 Have you been scammed?